Tips to Improve Your Mile Run Time

 TIP #4: IMPROVE YOUR TECHNIQUE

-Poor running technique leads to overexertion/wasted energy, and can even lead to injury.
-You want to focus on running as efficiently and correctly as possibly, otherwise you’ll be nursing yourself back to health and basically having to start over as you’ll be back to slower run times.
+…you want to focus on running as efficiently and correctly as possible, otherwise, you’ll be spending your precious time nursing yourself back to health and basically having to start over as you’ll be back to slower run times.

 For more info on technique, check out the Pose Method and Run Faster.

-Question: What 5 different factors can contribute to decrease in a mile run time?
+Question: What 5 different factors can contribute to decreasing in a mile run time?

 Answer: New running shoes, losing a few pounds, being properly hydrated, being warmed up, running technique (Pose Method) and mindset.